Fantu/linux-blksnap/Documentation/block/blkfilter.rst

 The block device filtering mechanism returns the ability to handle I/O units.
 It is possible to safely attach one filter to a block device "on the fly" without changing the structure of block devices.
+Only support one filter for each block device, as there is only blksnap in the kernel using it.
+See :ref:`Documentation/block/blksnap.rst`.

 Design
 ======